 - Configure a message to be played to the customer.

 - Regulate the delay between the individual keypress.

 Make use of this widget to repeat an action in the flow builder.
 You can configure the following:

 - An entry message to let the customer know the reason for repeating the option.

 - An exit message, if the number of retries expires.

 Users will now be able to send SMS via Flowbuilder to multiple numbers using their Sender ID.

 Users will now be able to use the API to determine the call flow trajectory.
 You can configure the different actions based on the API responses.

-- Choose the API method type as POST or GET.
+- Choose the API request type as GET or POST.

-- Choose the response type as either an HTTP status or a response variable.
+- Choose the response type as either Value Match or HTTP Match.